2/20/2025

 Benoit Poirier

-Yeah, good morning, Elaine.
+Yeah.
+Good morning, Alain.
 Just in terms of first question.
-Yeah, with respect to free cash flow, obviously you were able to pull close to 800 million in 2024.
-I would be curious, given all the comments that you provided, how should we be thinking in terms of free cash flow generation for 2025 and maybe a little bit more color around capex, given the investment needed for the key that you committed for?
+Yeah.
+With respect to free cash flow, obviously, you were able to pull close to $800 million in 2024.
+I would be curious, given all the comments that you provided, how should we be thinking in terms of free cash flow generation for 2025 and maybe a little bit more color around CapEx, given the investment needed for DESA key that you've committed for?

 speaker

-Yeah, so I think based on what we know so far, OK, Benoit is TFI will pay his dividend.
-TFI will reimburse, OK, about four to five hundred million dollars of debt during 25.
-TFI will also invest about 200 million US in M&A. So if you do the sum of all that, I mean, it's basically about the same of because our capex will be reduced.
-Why is that?
-Because when you do when you drive less miles in your truckload operation, OK, well, you can extend the life of the truck.
-Right.
+Yeah.
+So I think based on what we know so far, okay, Benoit, is TFI will pay his dividend.
+TFI will reimburse, okay, about $400 million to $500 million of debt during 2025.
+TFI will also invest about $200 million U.S. in M&A. So if you do the sum of all that, I mean, it's basically about the same because our capex will be reduced Why is that?
+Because when you drive less miles in your truckload operation, okay, well, you can extend the life of the truck, right?
 So our capex will be less in 25 than they were in 24 because of that depressed truckload environment.
 The same is true of our LTL.
-So LTL for this year, we're buying 400 trucks, US LTL.
-I'm talking here instead of buying five or six hundred trucks.
-In 24 and in 23, right, because of our average age, OK, is four point two now at the US LTL.
-So so globally, our capex TFI net capex will probably less.
-50 to 100 million year over year.
+So LTL for this year, we're buying 400 trucks, US LTL, I'm talking here. instead of buying 500 or 600 trucks in 24 and in 23, right?
+Because our average age, okay, is at 4.2 now at the USLTL.
+So globally, our capex, TFI net capex will probably be less 50 to 100 million year over year.

 speaker